MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

                     - foobar = Query("attribute_name", foo, "eq");

             MAKES defines a collection of different semantic functions that facilitate constructing structured query expressions.
-See the "Semantic functions" section below for a complete list.
+See the "semantic functions" section below for a complete list.

-            In the example below we are constructing a structured query expression using the outputs of the ruleref's above and assigning it to a special "out"
+            In the <tag> example below we are constructing a structured query expression using the outputs of the ruleref's above and assigning it to a special "out" variable.
-            variable.
 The "out" variable is required to contain a structured query expression of the semantic output of the rule.
         -->
         <tag>
             <!--
-                The All() function returns a query expression that matches *all* indexed entities
+                The All() function returns a query expression that matches *all* indexed entities.
             -->
             queryExpression = All();

             <!--
+                The And() function returns a query expression that matches entities from the intersection of two query expressions.

-                Intersect the entities matching all entities and the string attribute query (in effect just matching the string attribute query)
+                In this example, we are intersecting the "all entities" query expression with the string attribute match query expression (in effect just matching the string attribute query).
             -->
             queryExpression = And(queryExpression, stringAttributeQuery);

             <!--
-                Intersect the entities matching the string attribute query and the numeric attribute query
+                Intersect the entities matching the string attribute query and the numeric attribute query.
             -->
             queryExpression = And(queryExpression, numericAttributeQuery);

             <!--
-                Finally return the structured query expression we generated as output for the root rule
+                Finally return the structured query expression we generated as output for the root rule.
             -->
             out = queryExpression;
         </tag>